antonioii/js-calculator/README.md

 ## To be done:

-1. Add onclick event in each button to become smaller;
-2. Add the javascript functions to the calculator;
+1. Add the javascript functions to the calculator;
-3. Edit the footer;
+2. Edit the footer;
-4. A clear entry button?
+3. A clear entry (CE) button?

 ## Calculator Sample with Colors and Font Family